pantheon-systems/documentation/source/content/guides/autopilot/04-troubleshoot.md

 Error Message: "Drush version 8 required"

 ### Issue
 Autopilot only works on Drupal sites that are running Drush 8.
 Drush 5/7/9/10 are not supported.
+This limitation does not apply to sites that are Composer-managed.
+Composer-managed sites should use Drush 10 and will not display the Drush version error.
+Currently, Autopilot only supports Integrated Composer; build tools sites cannot be updated.

 ### Solution
 Switch to Drush 8 in the `pantheon.yml` file.